Home » Articles » Kids & family gardening » What Are Fig Leaf Benefits & How To Use Fig Leaves

 Fig leaves’ high calcium content strengthens bones and lowers the risk of bone resorption.
 Their phosphorus content also stimulates the formation of new bone and starts the healing process for damaged bone [3].

-Preventing & easing constipation
+Preventing & Easing Constipation

 The high fiber content of fig leaves helps regulate bowel motions and prevents constipation.
 Fiber also prevents constipation, diarrhea, and uncomfortable bowel movements [4].